ssardina-agts/agtcity-sarl-base/README.md

 ### Developing SARL agents

-You can check the example template agents (see below) that are in package `au.edu.rmit.agtgrp.agtcity.sarl.agents.dummy` to start your new development.
-You will find there the process how SARL systems can connect to the game server and manipulate a team in the game.
+Package `au.edu.rmit.agtgrp.agtcity.sarl.agents.dummy` contains some simple examples that coul dbe used to start your new development.
+In particular, it has all the connectivity/communication with the game server already resolved, as well as a simple sensing cycle.

-If your solution will use Prolog as knowledgebase, we suggest carefully understanding how the [SARL PROLOG CAP](https://github.com/ssardina-agts/sarl-prolog-cap) framework, which provides the skill to manipulate a Prolog knowledgebase, works.
+As the system becomes very complex, it is covenient to rely on Prolog knowledgebases (via JPL-based skill `SWIJPL_KB_Prolog`) rather than storing all information in plan Java data-structures.
+We suggest to carefully underestand the [SARL PROLOG CAP](https://github.com/ssardina-agts/sarl-prolog-cap) framework, which provides the skill to manipulate a Prolog knowledgebase.
 Some initial code for a domain knowledge base is already provided in this base system, including substantial Prolog code to process all percepts.

-We recommend using the JPL-based `SWIJPL_KB_Prolog`  skill for the `KB_Prolog` capacity.
-It is simpler, direct to JPL and more expressive (e.g., can send Java objects to Prolog).
-Read the documentation in the SARL PROLOG CAP to understand how to use it to build queries, in particular the use of placeholders `?` and the varios term types.

-## EXAMPLE AGENTS ##
+## EXAMPLE AGENTS

 These are all "thin" agent controllers for the players in the game, but they should provide a solid base for developing more sophisticated agent systems.